KeepKindling/food4family/README.md

 ![Registration Form](media/readme_screenshots/Registration-Form.png)

+## Features for the Future

+Add functionality to like, comment and share recipes so the site is more interactive.

+Have a seperate tab that links to up and coming food bloggers on youtube, instagram and other social sites.

 ## deployment to heroku steps:

 - Fist login to heroku and press new to click create new app